 Are you ready to have a smile that exudes confidence?
 Do you want restored functionality in your ability to eat and speak clearly?
-The team at 333 Dental Care want to help you achieve that by offering dentures and partials to restore your smile.
+The team at 333 Dental Care want to help you achieve that by offering dentures in Mangum, OK to restore your smile.
 Too often, people avoid replacing their missing teeth for fear they’ll be embarrassed by their dentures.
 With the advancements in dentistry, these restorative methods are far from those used in the 18th and 19th centuries!
-Now, you can enjoy a functional, beautiful smile without the worry of it feeling uncomfortable or falling out.
+Now, you can enjoy a functional, beautiful grin without the worry of it feeling uncomfortable or falling out.
 Call us today to schedule an appointment with Dr. Lively and you’ll feel confident in your smile again in no time!

 Full dentures are ideal for patients who are missing all of their original teeth on their top and/or bottom arches.
 A top denture is designed to cover the entire roof of your mouth while a bottom denture is crafted in the shape of a horseshoe to allow room for your tongue.
-They are made to sit on top of the gums and offer a pleasant appearance.
-Although your natural suction is what keeps them in place, some patients opt to use an additional adhesive for extra security.
+They are made to sit on top of the gums and offer a personalized, natural appearance.
+Although your natural suction is what keeps them in place, some patients opt to use an adhesive for extra security.

 Partial dentures are the go-to option for patients with only a few missing teeth.
-They work much like a puzzle piece, making it difficult for anyone to notice the difference between your real and artificial teeth.
+They work much like a puzzle piece, making it almost impossible for anyone to notice the difference between your real and artificial teeth.

 Using the same gum-colored base as a full denture, partials are created with metal clasps or clips that secure to your natural teeth.
 This is what holds it in place.
 Partials can be worn on the top or bottom row of teeth.